How to Make WordPress Clear Cache

 2. Through your chosen WordPress caching plugin.

-3. From your CDNs dashboard panel.
+3. From your CDNs (like Cloudflare) dashboard panel.

 Has your WordPress site’s cache required a clean, and if so, how did it affect you?
 Share your thoughts in the comments section below!